mibexsoftware/alfred-stash-workflow/README.md

 ## License ##

-This workflow, excluding the Atlassian Stash logo, is released under the [MIT Licence][mit].
+This workflow, excluding the Atlassian Bitbucket Server logo, is released under the [MIT Licence][mit].

 ## Author